Pages

 Heat oil in skillet over medium-high heat.
 Brown chicken about 2 minutes on each side.
 Place chicken in slow cooker.

-Combine soy sauce, vinegar, ketcup, sugar, garlic, ginger, and pepper flakes in small bowl; pour over the chicken.
+Combine soy sauce, vinegar, ketchup, sugar, garlic, ginger, and pepper flakes in small bowl; pour over the chicken.

 Cook on low for 3-4 hours.
 Add cashews and stir.
 Serve over rice or quinoa.